 Why is press tonnage important?

-What safety features are commonly used in press machines?
+What safety features are used?

-How often should a power press be inspected?
+How often should presses be inspected?

 Conclusion